Techebraheem/alx-system_engineering-devops/0x02-shell_redirections/README.md

 This script display lines containing the pattern “root” from the file.
 This script display the number of lines that contain the pattern “bin” in the file.
 This script display lines containing the pattern “root” and 3 lines after them in the file.
 This script display all the lines in the file /etc/passwd that do not contain the pattern “bin”.
+This script display all lines of the file /etc/ssh/sshd_config starting with a letter.